Leave your summer vacation homework to us! A museum where you can learn about the earth and meet Kanagawa

 The second theme is "thinking about life."

-No, of course, they are all valuable natural history materials.
+Of course, they are all valuable natural history materials.

-Here, representative creatures are selected from all the "eyes" of mammals and displayed in stuffed animals.
-It's a little strange to think about the sight of animals that you wouldn't normally meet, lined up like friends (?).
-That's the difference from the zoo, but what's really amazing is that you can take a closer look at it so close that you can stab your nose.
-The sharp teeth of carnivorous animals and the size of brown bears can be felt realistically when viewed up close.
+Here, representative creatures are selected from all the "orders" of mammals and displayed as stuffed animals.
+When you think about it, it's a little strange to see animals that would normally never meet, lined up side by side, looking like they're getting along (?).
+That's what makes it different from a zoo, but what's really amazing is that you can take a closer look at it from a close distance where you can butt noses.
+The sharp teeth of a carnivore and the size of a brown bear can be felt realistically only when you see them up close.